castle-games/castle-tutorials/1/text.md

 end
 ```

-[`love.update`](https://love2d.org/wiki/love.update), like `love.draw`, is a function that LÖVE will call if you define it.
-In this case the function is called every frame and given the argument `dt` which is the amount of time that elapsed since the last frame in seconds.
-Inside, we check if each of the left, right, up or down arrow keys is pressed and update the `x` or `y` values accordingly.
-In this case we pick a speed of 120 units per second.
-If the left arrow key is down, we decrease the `x` coordinate by the number of units left the circle would've moved in the last frame.
-We perform this logic for each arrow key and the coordinate it affects.

-If you reload your game now, you should be able to move the circle around with the arrow keys.

 If both `love.update` and `love.draw` are called every frame, why are they separate?
-The idea is to only put logic that changes your game state in `love.update`.
-In this case the state is our `x` and `y` values.
-Then, we only put logic that draws the current state on the screen in `love.draw`.
-This way, Castle could stop calling `love.update` but still call `love.draw` in order to pause your game.
-Or it could go the other way round: call `love.update` but not `love.draw`, to run your game in the background but not draw it for example.
+The idea is to only put logic that _updates_ your game in `love.update`.
+In this case, that would be the code that changes the `x` and `y` values to move the circle.
+Then we only put logic that _draws_ the game in `love.draw`, which in this case would be the `love.graphics` calls that draw the circle.

 To recap, here is the entire code for the game at this point: